xlinsist/triton-benchmark/cases/README.md

 ```

 ### 3. Installing Triton-CPU from Source
-> **Note:** Triton-CPU is currently experimental and must be installed from source.
+> **Note:** Triton-CPU is currently experimental and need to be installed from source.

-You can reuse the Triton-CPU installed in `triton-benchmark/benchmarks` and rerun the following steps (applying the patches is optional):
+You can reuse the Triton-CPU installed in `triton-benchmark/benchmarks` and rerun the following steps (applying the patches is optional, since it is not relevant to the results):

 ```sh
 $ cd benchmarks